locka99/cpp-to-rust-book/features_of_rust/loops.md

 }
 ```

+Note you can only iterate over an array by reference because iterating it by value would be destructive.

-Alternatively we can directly use the `iter()` function that arrays and collections implement which works by reference:
+We can directly use the `iter()` function that arrays and collections implement which works by reference:

 ```rust
 let values = vec![2, 4, 6, 7, 8, 11, 33, 111];